patricklafrance/wmfnext-shell/README.md

 👉 Then, create an `index.ts` file which will strictly contain a dynamic import to the `bootstrap.tsx` file.

-> The async boundaries is also needed here because it let Webpack negotiate the shared dependencies with the host application.
-Otherwise, you'll see an error.
+> An "async boundary" is also needed here to let Webpack negotiate the shared dependencies with the host application.
 Additional information is available [here](https://dev.to/infoxicator/module-federation-shared-api-ach#using-an-async-boundary).

 ```ts
 // remote - index.ts